Amal1906/Stock-Price-Prediction-Model-Visualizations-and-Explanations/README.md

     2. Findings from the ARFIMA and Gradient Boosting models.
     3. Visualizations like performance plots, error metrics graphs.
     4. Recommendations for trading strategies based on the findings.
-11. Installation Instructions To run the project, follow these steps: 1.
-Clone the repository to your local machine.
-2.
+11. Installation Instructions To run the project, follow these steps:
-Install the required dependencies: - numpy - pandas - matplotlib - statsmodels - sklearn - pmdarima 3.
-Run the
+    1. Install the required dependencies: - numpy - pandas - matplotlib - statsmodels - sklearn - pmdarima
-`stock_price_prediction.py` script after setting the correct path to your dataset.
+    2. Run the `stock forecasting.py` script after setting the correct path to your dataset.
-12. How to Use 1.
-Place your dataset (e.g., 'AAPL_with_features.csv') in the same directory or specify the path in the script.
-2. Run the Python script `stock_price_prediction.py`.
+12. How to Use
+    1. Place your dataset (e.g., 'stock data.csv') in the same directory or specify the path in the script.
+    2. Run the Python script `stock forecasting.py`.
     3. The script will load the data, perform preprocessing, apply both ARFIMA and Gradient Boosting models, and output performance metrics and predictions.